Parametrized spectra, a low-tech approach: Parametrized spaces

 \begin{proof} The first part is a standard argument that re-arranges a lift in the square below on the right to a lift on the left.
 Note that in both squares any lift will automatically be a map over $A$ or $B$.

+Similarly, if $K = D^n$ and the fiber of $f$ is a cell complex then $f^*K$ is a cell complex.
+So if $X \to Y$ is a $q$-fibration, then the left-hand lift exists, hence the right-hand lift exists too.

-For the second claim, by Ken Brown's lemma \cite[1.1.12]{hovey_model_cats} it suffices to assume that $X \to Y$ is both a weak equivalence and a $q$-fibration.
-Then we rearrange the square below on the right to the one on the left, which has a lift because the left-vertical is a relative cell complex and the right-vertical is a Serre fibration and a weak equivalence.
+By Ken Brown's lemma \cite[1.1.12]{hovey_model_cats} it remains to show that $f_*$ preserves acyclic $q$-fibrations, i.e. maps that are both a weak equivalence and a $q$-fibration.
+To do this we rearrange the square below on the right to the one on the left.
+In the square on the left, the left-vertical is a relative cell complex and the right-vertical is a Serre fibration and a weak equivalence, hence the lift exists.

 \end{proof}

 \begin{rmk} Under the (CG) assumptions, $f^*$ always has a right adjoint $f_*$ \cite[2.1]{ms}.
 However, $f_*$ does not seem to be right-deformable (see \autoref{sec:just_derived_functors}) for arbitrary maps $f$.
 This makes it difficult to use for homotopy theory.
 We won't define or use $f_*$ at this level of generality, because it appears that any time we are tempted to use it, there is some other workaround that ends up being more comprehensible (such as passing to modules over ring spectra, see \autoref{sec:equivalent_to_modules}). \end{rmk}